telerik/ajax-docs/controls/htmlchart/changes-and-backwards-compatibility/migrating-from-radchart-to-radhtmlchart/migrate-axes-configuration.md

 # Migrate Axes Configuration

-This article illustrates how to migrate the configuration of Y and X axes from **RadChart** to	**RadHtmlChart**.
+This article illustrates how to migrate the configuration of Y and X axes from **RadChart** to the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx).
 The examples illustrate how to migrate the axes declaratively.
 However, the same classes and properties of the axes can be used for the programmatic creation as well.

 ## Configuring Y-axis